Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 Floyd Lawton, a sniper who never misses his target.
 A recurring member of the Suicide Squad.
 Portrayed by Will Smith in the 2016 film.

-📖 Read the analysis →🃏 Tier · 15 villains
+📖 Read analysis →🃏 Tier · 15 Villains

 Recognized Secondary Villains